CurtRod/SimpleEVSE-WiFi/README.md

 ### Software

+#### Use Compiled Binaries
+Compiled firmware binary and flasher tool for Windows PCs are available in directory **/bin**.
+On Windows you can use **"flash.bat"**, it will ask you which COM port that ESP is connected and then flashes it.
+You can use any flashing tool and do the flashing manually.
+The flashing process itself has been described at numerous places on Internet.

 #### Building From Source
 Please install Arduino IDE if you didn't already, then add ESP8266 Core on top of it.
 Additional Library download links are listed below: